 If you owe on your credit cards, no legal action can be taken until you fall behind on your payments.
 At that point, your creditor will note your missed payments on your credit report, lowering your credit score.
 After about six months, your creditors will charge off your debt, which is another negative mark on your credit report.
 After a charge-off, you are still liable for your debt and may face lawsuits, judgments, wage garnishments and liens.
+Each of these will not only hurt your bank account, but will also have long-term implications for your credit score.

 If you don't pay your credit card bill, your creditor may file a lawsuit against you.
 Once you receive the summons notifying you of the lawsuit, you typically have 20 to 30 days to respond to the court, depending on the state where you live.
 If you respond to the court, you can usually delay further legal action until the resolution of your case.
 However, if you don't respond, the court will issue a default judgment against you, allowing the creditor to proceed with further collection actions.